cirKITers/the-sorting-hat/README.md

 ## Getting started

+Head to this [demo site](https://ef1622d3-5380-4dfa-a196-0931e40ee13a.ka.bw-cloud-instance.org/) for playing around.
+Or start locally:

 1. Clone/ download
 2. `poetry install`
 3. `poetry run python app/app.py`

+Everything else should be self-explainatory.
-You can find hints by hovering the UI components.
+You can find hints by hovering the UI components and by clicking the "Help" button on the left sidepanel.

 ---